mskcc/smile-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Filtering a column then clicking "Download as TSV"
 - [ ] Search in PHI mode then clicking "Download as TSV"
 - [ ] Clicking the dropdown download option <download option name>
+- [ ] [Samples page -> WES -> Cohort builder] Clicking the "Download New TEMPO Cohort File" (must populate all required fields and have at least one sample selected)

 #### AG Grid interactions